The Best Books For Fitness and Rehab Professionals

 Raving Fans

 To emphasize my above point on how being successful and providing the best outcomes with your clients isn’t solely about your anatomy and exercise prescription knowledge, I’m starting with my absolute favorite book, Raving Fans by Ken Blanchard.
 This short read completely changed my mindset in my interactions with clients.
 Focus not on getting as many clients or followers as possible.
-Instead, focus on creating Raving Fans who become non-stop referral sources for your work
+Instead, focus on creating Raving Fans who become non-stop referral sources for your work.

 The Language of Coaching: The Science & Art of Teaching Movement

 Probably my most recommended book of all for coaches wanting to improve their ability to effectively coach athletes.
 This book breaks down the science behind the cues we give athletes to help them perform optimally.
 A must-read for all coaches.
+Amazon

 Science and Practice Of Strength

-My favorite strength & conditioning book that dives deep into the programming specifics that all fitness and rehab professionals need to know.
+Science and Practice of Strength is my favorite strength & conditioning book that dives deep into the programming specifics that all fitness and rehab professionals need to know.
 Full of so much knowledge, you are going to need several re-reads of this book!

 Scientific Principles of Strength

 This book put out by Juggernaut Strength is very similar to the Science and Practice of Strength mentioned above but written to be much easier to digest.
-While still covering the scientific principles of strength training, this book makes the application of it a bit more practical.
+While still covering the scientific principles of strength training, this book makes its application of it a bit more practical.

 Glute Lab: The Art and Science of Strength and Physique Training